What Is a Facial Mass?

 Who is a Good Candidate for Scar Revision?

 There may also be scarring that causes discoloration or scars that restrict movement due to tissue loss, like from a burn, severe trauma or from prior surgery.
-Whatever imperfections you may have, facial plastic and reconstructive surgeon Dr. Burchhardt at Chicago ENT can help you achieve your desired appearance.
+Whatever imperfections you may have, our Facial Plastic and Reconstructive Surgeon at Chicago ENT can help you achieve your desired appearance.

 How Does Scar Revision Work?